For years I was nomadic, changing locations as often as every day, usually not staying in any one place for more than a week.

-If you’ve ever heard of or used a MiFi, then you will understand what arrived at my home prior to the trip.
+If you’ve ever heard of or used a MiFi device, you’ll understand what arrived at my home prior to the trip.
 It’s really a wireless router that acts as a mobile Wi-Fi hotspot.
-It came in a leather carry case complete with charging cord, small manual, and a shipping envelope for me to use at the end of my trial period.
+It came in a leather carry case complete with charging cord, a small manual, and a shipping envelope to return the device at the end of my trial period.

 On the back of the device itself was printed the name of the network I’d be connecting to, and the password for that network.

 The leather case and its contents accompanied me to Paris, and I was already connected on every device I owned before leaving Charles de Gaulle airport.
 No problems checking into Foursquare, no problems updating my email or sending a few tweets.

 I even uploaded an image to Instagram, all within a few minutes of my arrival.